SR2000/Getting-and-Cleaning-Data/README.md

 * Merges the test and training sets into one
 * Extracts only the mean and standard deviation for each measurement
 * Appropriately labels the column names and replace the activity ids with their descriptive names
-* Creates a final tidy set from the table created in the above step to contain only the means for every activity for evey subject
+* Creates a final tidy set from the table created with the above steps to contain only the means for every activity for evey subject

 ##SCRIPT DETAILS
 ###Downloading the file